26 Types of Bats Found In Texas! (ID GUIDE)

 long legged bat range map

-These bats prefer to roost in barks of trees, crevices in rocks, caves, and even buildings.
-They like to spend time in higher elevations in summer and then in winter will come down and live and hibernate in caves and mines.
+These bats prefer to roost in the barks of trees and crevices in rocks, caves, and buildings.
+They like to spend time in higher elevations in the summer, and then in the winter, they will come down and live and hibernate in caves and mines.

 Like other bats in Texas, they primarily eat mainly moths using echolocation.
 However, the Long-legged Bat differs because they get a head start over other bats!
 They do this by leaving their roost early, foraging before sunset, and then eating throughout the entire night.